JSTOR-Labs/plant-humanities/docs/content/mint.md

 <!-- image viewer: ancient greek?-->

 Mint and common hybrid species such as peppermint have long been held in high esteem.
 Biblical reference to mint in the [Book of Matthew](https://en.wikipedia.org/wiki/Gospel_of_Matthew) suggests that it was a plant considered of high value to be used as ‘tithes by the Pharisees along with anise and cumin’ (Matthew xxiii, 23).
-Reaching back further to ancient Greece, where plants were entwined with mythology, Minthe was the Naiad-nymph daughter of the underworld river [Cocytus](https://en.wikipedia.org/wiki/Cocytus) and loved by the god [Hades](https://en.wikipedia.org/wiki/Hades).
-When Hades’ wife, [Persephone](https://en.wikipedia.org/wiki/Persephone), discovered the affair, she was propelled to transform Minthe in to the plant of her name:
+Reaching back further to ancient Greece, where plants were entwined with mythology, Minthe was the Naiad-nymph daughter of the underworld river and loved by the god Hades.
+When Hades’ wife, Persephone, discovered the affair, she was propelled to transform Minthe in to the plant of her name:

 >Near Pylos, towards the east, is a mountain named after Minthe, who, according to myth, became the concubine of Hades, was trampled under foot by Kore (Core) [Persephone], and was transformed into garden-mint, the plant which some call *hedyosmos*.
 Furthermore, near the mountain is a precinct sacred to Haides.[^ref1]